 Literally, it means a person skilled in the art or craft and could describe – for example – a potter, an architect, an engineer, a painter, etc.

 To be technical in the modern age means being able to comprehend and manipulate complex systems.
 The system in question might be a computer, a car, the mechanics of an election or the minutiae of tort law.

 Going back to the role of a Project Manager, Business analyst – what is technical – it does not mean that you need to know how to code.

 What they would need is the understanding of the tools, systems, and architecture to build software.

-- Having the basics, such as how the internet works, what typical software architecture looks like, and the function performed by an API are important.
+- Having the basics, such as how the internet works, what typical software architecture looks like, and the function performed by an API is important.

 Technical knowledge is an understanding of modern technology, for e.g If you know how to use the hidden functions on your smartphone, can work the latest gadgetry blindfolded, and understand the basics of programming that smartphone, gadgetry e.g. function, then you have a high level of technological knowledge.

 You don’t need to have a deep working knowledge – just having a basic knowledge and informed opinion on these matters can be valuable.

 Having these skills, you will be able to motivate engineers to work with you on projects without having formal authority over them.

 Being able to communicate with engineers means being able to convey concrete meaning in terms of product (whether this is part of a formal spec or some more informal process), being able to converse on tradeoffs and blockers (e.g. technical dependencies), and having some knowledge of what it will take to create a given feature.